NSHipster/articles/2019-08-12-accessibility-keyboard.md

 <dfn>Panel Editor</dfn> is a built-in app
 that lets you edit Accessibility Keyboard panels.

-{% asset accessibility-keyboard-panel-editor.png alt="Accessibility Keyboard Panel Editor window and icon" loading=lazy %}
+{% asset accessibility-keyboard-panel-editor.png alt="Accessibility Keyboard Panel Editor window and icon" loading="lazy" %}

 For something so obscure,
 the Panel Editor app is remarkably well made.